Iribov/xiphium-documentation/docs/Markdown_intro.md

 Your settings should now look like the following:
 ![](img/Schermafbeelding%202024-01-25%20111531.png)
 :::info
 Obsidian uses a slightly different syntax (dialect, if you will) than docusaurus.
-Changing some settings makes them compatible, and makes sure all your pictures and links will work correctly.
+Changing some settings at least makes the links compatible so all your pictures and links will work correctly.
+Other things might still work differently in obsidian than in docusaurus!
 :::

 ### Visual Studio Code